28 Dec Happy Birthday, Other Other Me

 “Come on,” I said.
 “I’ll get you out of there.”

 He climbed up the side on his end and reached back.
 Our fingers broke the surface and touched.
-I grabbed his wrist and pulled, but I had no grip.
+I grabbed his wrist and pulled, but I had no leverage.
 Neither did he.
 In a strange moment, we both slipped from the wall, leaving us suspended in mid-air, holding on to one another.

 “I’ll consider this a… belated birthday present,” he said.
-“Thank you, other me.”
+“Thank you, ‘other me.’”

 I wiped the sweat off my forehead and got up.

-“You’re welcome, other other me.”
+“You’re welcome, other ‘other me.’”

-“It doesn’t hurt!” he grinned.
+“It doesn’t hurt!” he said, grinning.
 “It doesn’t hurt at all!”

 “Before we lost the web, there were pictures of Amazonian palm trees suspended in midair,” he explained.
 “Not long after, we could see it happening downtown.”